 Frequently Asked Questions

-People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
+Not everyone with COVID-19 develops symptoms.
+Those with COVID-19 may experience a wide range of symptoms - from mild to severe illness.

 Symptoms may appear 2-14 days after exposure to the virus.
 People with any of the following symptoms may have COVID-19:

 - Fever or chills

 - New loss of taste or smell

 - Nausea or vomiting